manelcab/agilebit/content/posts/Little big Fun with Raspberry pi Pico.md

 Hi all, in this post we are going to build a "mini" fan where we can adjust the speed motor and show visuals effects by neopixels (WS2812b).

-In the following [post](https://www.agilebit.io/raspberry-pi-pico-and-neopixels) there are more information about how to manage newpixels
+In the following [post](https://www.agilebit.io/raspberry-pi-pico-and-neopixels) there are more information about how to manage neopixels

 The fan will have the following controls:
 - General switch